Golden Spike National Historic Site

 The Transcontinental Railroad Backcountry Byway now runs west from the Golden Spike National Historic Site along that old Central Pacific railroad bed to Lucin.
 It's 90 miles across countryside that has hardly changed since 1868-1869, when those rocks and gravel and tracks were first laid down.

-Lower photos and map courtesy of the National Park Service and USGS
+Map courtesy of the National Park Service and USGS